 The two I was left with after my some research and referrals from others were Nordic Consult and Xolo (at the time LeapIN).
 I chatted with both to clarify some questions and ultimately it just came down to Xolo making a better impression in their web presence.
 Both had similar prices, services and support.

 - They only accept certain types of businesses.
 Basically they’ve optimized their processes for consulting, digital services and products (excl. crypto).

 - You can only be the sole personal shareholder.
 No holding company or multiple shareholders.

-Nordic Consult can provide those, albeit at a higher cost.
+Nordic Consult and others can provide those, albeit at a sometimes higher cost.

 - company creation – you basically just sign the documents they send